DavidP15/jigsaw/README.md

 # jigsaw
-A simple application that takes creates jigsaw pieces from an image given template images.
+A simple application that creates jigsaw pieces from an image given template images.

 #Usage
-must include a config file.
+You must include a config file.
 The file should be in json format.
 A sample is given in this project.
 The config file should look similar to this:
 ```
 {
   "fullImageLocation": "image file location", /*relative to the image path given as a command line flag */